ecolema/bFRAMER/README.md

 Please add custom styles for the product form in `/assets/scss/_forms.scss` too.

 ## Components ##
 For specific UI components.
 This is where majority of theme styles are placed.
-UI components are often composed of Objects and Components
+UI components are often composed of Objects and Components.

-Elements in this section are styled in `/assets/scss/_components*.scss`.
+Elements in this section are styled in SCSS component files: `/assets/scss/_components*.scss`.
+Unless specified, styles should be placed in `/assets/scss/_components.scss`

 ### Announcement Bar ###
 Closable message block that appears above the site header.